 – Deleting something

-Often, people will assume that if you are adding a new feature to something, say a new page or new function to a software system, that you are working on a project.
+Often, people will assume that if you are adding a new feature to something, say a new page to a software system, that you are working on a project.
 But remember that projects are temporary in nature, and a software system is not generally seen this way.
 Performing regular maintenance to a software system is normally not considered a project.
 Designing a new software system is a project, because it has a definite beginning and end and creates a unique product.
 But regular maintenance?
 That is more in the realm of Management.

 The Merriam-Webster dictionary defines Management as: